Anxiety, trauma and relationship

-As a play therapist, I encourage adults to try working through challenges in the sandtray since there is increasing neuroscientific evidence that support its use to work through emotional content that can be difficult to access using talk therapies alone.
+As a play therapist, I encourage adults to try working through challenges in the sandtray since there is increasing evidence from neuroscience that support its use to work through emotional content that can be difficult to access using talk therapies alone.
 I offer brief trauma methods that offer consistently positive results like Accelerated Resolution Therapy (ART), The Flash Technique and Traumatic Incident Reduction (TIR) to process difficult feelings, losses, traumatic events or wounding relationships.

 "Often the hands know how to solve a riddle with which the intellect has wrestled in vain."~ Carl Jung